SciML/DiffEqFlux.jl/docs/src/examples/tensor_layer.md

 θ = zeros(18)
 ```

-Note that we also introduced a "cap" in the neural network term to avoid instabilities
+Note that we introduced a "cap" in the neural network term to avoid instabilities
 in the solution of the ODE.
 We also initialized the vector of parameters to zero
 in order to obtain a faster convergence for this particular example.